impact-space/app/README.md

 ## Community

 Impact Space is an open-source project and we welcome contributions from the community.
 If you'd like to contribute, feel free to open an issue or create a pull request.
-You can also join our [Gitter chat](https://gitter.im/impact-space/community) to discuss new features or report bugs.

 ## Acknowledgments